If you add tags to your blog posts or products, then they can boost the search experience on your website.

-By enabling this feature, you can allow your visitors to find the content they’re looking for much faster.
+By including tags in the search process, you can allow your visitors to find the content they’re looking for much faster.

 In this article, we’ll show you how to make posts on your site searchable by tags without writing a single line of code.